Julliano/house-numbers/README.md

 A simple BE service to create and retrieve AI-generated summaries of text, using openAI, Node + express and MongoDB (using node v20.10.0).

 # Run with Docker:
-- To run the API via docker use -> docker compose up --build -api
-- To run the tests via docker use -> docker compose up --build -api-test The API will run on :3000, MongoDB on :27017
+- To run the test then the API via docker use -> docker compose up --build -api The API will run on :3000, MongoDB on :27017

 ## Setup